shadow-robot/sr_experimental_documentation/docs/user_guide/1_6_software_description.md

 ### SrArmCommander

 The SrArmCommander inherits all methods from the [robot commander](https://dexterous-hand.readthedocs.io/en/latest/user_guide/2_software_description.html#srrobotcommander) and provides commands specific to the arm.
-It allows movement to a certain position in cartesian space, to a configuration in joint space or move using certain trajectory.
+It allows movement to a certain position in cartesian space, to a configuration in joint space or move using a trajectory.

 #### Setup
 ```eval_rst